SubhashBose/TelegramVersionReleases/README.md

 # TelegramVersionReleases
 Just gets Telegram app from https://telegram.org/android website and re-upload the apk with version number.
 These binaries are just redistribution without any modifications.
-Since, telegram Android APK download does not povide version number, this repo tries to do that.
+Since, telegram Android APK download does not provide version number, this repo tries to do that.

+This repo can be used with Obtainium app updater.

 ## ⚠️ Disclaimer